vgiles/acmc21-website/static/proceedings/proceedings-print.md

 rendered as video can also be synchronized in the DAW allowing for precise editing of note onsets and offsets when required.

-# Approaches to generative composition with modular synthesis
+# Alex White: Approaches to generative composition with modular synthesis

-### Alex White

 ## Abstract